rvnminers-A-and-N/electrumx-satori/README.md

-# Evrmore ElectrumX - A fork of ElectrumX
+# Satori ElectrumX - A fork of ElectrumX

 _______________________